Land Your Dream Job

 In job advertisements for most nonprofit careers, a bachelor’s degree from a four-year college or university is almost a given.
 Through the process of “degree inflation,” in which a degree becomes more common and less of an asset on the job market, more employers inside and outside of the social-impact space are making four-year degrees a baseline requirement.

-But do you really need a college degree to perform these jobs well or advance in your field?
+But do you really need a college degree to perform these jobs or advance in your field?
 For many professionals, the answer is no — in fact, degree requirements may have the unintended result of increasing social, class, and racial inequity across the board.
 Economist Byron Auguste said he believes four-year degree requirements become unofficial screening devices that shut out many qualified candidates from marginalized populations.

 Similarly, this “educational bias” tends to favor candidates with the financial resources to afford expensive degrees and pay back college debt.